vitessio/website/content/en/docs/14.0/user-guides/schema-changes/ddl-strategies.md

 VReplication migrations further:

 - Are [revertible](../revertible-migrations): you may switch back to the pre-migration schema without losing any data accumulated during and post migration.
 - Support a wider range of schema changes.
-For example, while `gh-ost` has a strict requirement for a shared unique key pre/post migration, `online` migrations may work with different keys, making it possible to modify a table's `PRIMARY KEY` without having to rely on an additional `UNIQUE KEY`.
+For example, while `gh-ost` has a strict requirement for a shared unique key pre/post migration, `vitess` migrations may work with different keys, making it possible to modify a table's `PRIMARY KEY` without having to rely on an additional `UNIQUE KEY`.

 ### gh-ost